Silver Plating Services

 For your Silver Plating requirements, ProPlate® has facilities for silver electroplating both small and large parts in various sized barrels and racks, along with custom and prototype metal finishing.

-Silver plating is best used for applications in electronics and engineering where good solderable surfaces and good corrosion resistance are required; for high electrical and thermal conductivity in electrical contacts, for thermos-compression bonding, sound reproduction applications, electrical applications that require spectral reflectivity, and other types of electronic applications.
+Silver plating is best used for applications in electronics and engineering where good solderable surfaces and good corrosion resistance are required; for high electrical and thermal conductivity in electrical contacts, for thermo-compression bonding, sound reproduction applications, electrical applications that require spectral reflectivity, and other types of electronic applications.
 As it is not a rare, naturally occurring metal, silver oxidizes quickly but out of all the metals, it the one that is the most electrically conductive.

 MIL-QQ-S-365, Silver Plating, ASTM B700, Silver Plating, AMS 2412, AMS 2410, AMS 2413